AbdallaFathy1121/Adobe-Creative-Cloud-2024/README.md

-# Adobe Animate 2024
+# Adobe Creative Cloud

 > [!TIP]
-> ## Adobe Animate is a software for creating animation and multimedia content, developed by Adobe Systems.
-It allows users to create interactive animations for websites, mobile apps, games, and other digital platforms.
+> ## Adobe Creative Cloud is a comprehensive suite of software applications and services developed by Adobe Systems that offers a wide range of tools for graphic design, video editing, web development, photography, and more.

 ## Getting Started: